Spear (liturgy): Significance

+Form

 The Spear is one of the Sacred Vessels usually kept on the Table of Oblation (Prothesis), where the bread and wine are prepared for the Eucharist.
 Often when a Chalice and Diskos (Paten) are made, an Asterisk and a Spoon and Spear will be made to match them.
 The Spear is normally made of precious metal (or at least plated with silver and/or gold), has a point sharp enough to cut the bread, and will often have a cross at the end of the handle.

+Liturgical use

 The Spear is used during the Liturgy of Preparation when the priest cuts the Lamb (Host) out of the Prosphoron (loaf of leavened bread) which will be consecrated to become the Body of Christ.
 The Spear is also used before Holy Communion to cut the Lamb into pieces for the clergy and faithful to communicate from.

 In the Euchologion there is also a special Prayer of the Spear which may be said by the priest when one is sick.

 The Spear, being a sanctified object, may not be used for any purpose other than the liturgical uses for which it is appointed.